-The central heating system is controlled by a programmer and thermostatic valves on radiators.
+Heating and Hot Water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
+No tests whatsoever were carried out to the system or appliances.
+There is an LPG fired, Ideal central heating boiler located within the kitchen.
+This supplies a system of panel radiators throughout the property.
+The boiler also supplies the domestic hot water.
 Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-Drainage is connected to the main sewer.
+The owner has advised that drainage is to a shared septic tank located in the neighbouring garden.
+This has not been inspected or tested.
 Fire, Smoke and Burglar Alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
 There are smoke detectors fitted within the property.
 Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
 Carbon monoxide detectors are also required where appropriate.
 Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.
+Any Additional Limits to Inspection The property was vacant, unfurnished and all floors were covered.
+Floor coverings restricted my inspection of flooring.
+In accordance with Health and Safety guidelines I have not disturbed insulation or personal effects.
+Floor coverings have not been moved.
+Personal effects in cupboards and fitted wardrobes were not moved and restricted my inspection.
+My physical inspection of the roof void area was restricted due to a lack of suitable crawl boards and headroom.
+As a result the roof void area was only viewed from the access hatch.

+My inspection of the roof covering was restricted from ground level and some parts were not visible.
+The flat roof coverings were not visible from ground level.

+I was not able to inspect the sub floor area.

-Any Additional Limits to Inspection Parts of the property, which are covered, unexposed or inaccessible, cannot be guaranteed to be free from defect.
+Parts of the property, which are covered, unexposed or inaccessible, cannot be guaranteed to be free from defect.

 I have not carried out an inspection for Japanese Knotweed and unless otherwise stated, for the purposes of the valuation I have assumed that there is no Japanese Knotweed or other invasive plants within the boundaries of the property or in neighbouring properties.

 The report does not include an asbestos inspection.
 However asbestos was widely used in the building industry until around 2000, when it became a banned substance.
 If the possibility of asbestos based products has been reported within the limitations of the inspection and you have concerns, you should engage a qualified asbestos surveyor.

 Random testing for dampness was undertaken internally with the use of a moisture meter where accessible and considered appropriate.

 Concealed areas beneath and around sanitary fittings were not visible.
 Due to the presence of water, there is an inherent risk of leakage and resultant damage to concealed areas which may only become apparent when the building fabric is opened up for examination.